zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onUserJoined"></a>A Remote User or a Host has Joined the Channel. (onUserJoined)

-This callback function indicates that another user has joined the channel.
+This callback is triggered when another user has joined the channel.

 If other users are already in the channel, the SDK reports to the application on the existing users as well.
 This callback is called as many times as the number of users in the channel.